Definitions of intersex: Assigned sex

 Intersex banner at a trans march reading: "Trans and intersex, migrants in social danger: expulsions, impoverishment, contamination, and violence."
 Existrans 2017, Paris.

-There is a high bias to assign intersex people with ambiguous genitalia as female at birth, as it was generally thought that it was easier to create a girl than a boy.

-Likewise as puberty would result in general feminization for most intersex children as well as a low libido, it was thought that they should be assigned female.
-This was also motivated by the fact that vaginoplasty was far more developed than phalloplasty.
+Medical practices for Intersex children modeled gender identity as being learned, as such once a gender was assigned it was to be permanent for the individual's life even if the individual expressed discontent.
 This system was known as the optimum gender of rearing model (OGR model) which attempted to define a binary for intersex children.
 Some individuals who did not have any intersex conditions were raised under the OGR model, such as David Reimer who suffered a botched circumcision and was assigned female at seven months.
 The primary goal of the OGR was to stop gender incongruence, and to assign a gender binary for "proper" sex socialization.
 The model often specifically involved the falsification of medical history, such as the karyotype falsification or that internal testis were ovaries and needed to be removed for "cancer," despite no physical complications existing from their presence.

+There is a high bias to assign intersex people with ambiguous genitalia as female at birth, as it was generally thought that it was easier to create a girl than a boy.
+Likewise as puberty would result in general feminization for most intersex children as well as a low libido, it was thought that they should be assigned female.
+This was also motivated by the fact that vaginoplasty was far more developed than phalloplasty.

 Intersex advocates used a feminist perspective for criticism of the OGR as inherently sexist and cruel.
 The OGR modeled girls as passive and the receivers of penetration, and boys as the givers of penetration.
 As most intersex conditions cause vagina-like development and no phallus, medical staff were biased towards assigning female at birth.
 Transfeminists and queer liberationists particularly criticized the OGR model for not allowing children to deviate from gender binary or expression.
 Likewise, feminists view bodily autonomy as a fundamental human right, which led to criticisms of the OGR taking away the bodily autonomy of intersex people.